 Next, take a look at the optional parameters located in install/group_vars/all.yml.
 You can change things like default ports for services, or substitute Fluentd instead of Logstash.
 You can also install the optional curator tool for managing your indexes.
 For most people leaving the defaults will work fine, and you can skip this part.

-install_curator_tool: true <-- install curator for index management
+This installs the curator tool for index management

 If you don’t want to automatically add either iptables or firewalld rules for your ELK/EFK server components you can change this to false.

-I have also recently included support for the Elastic X-Pack suite of tools, you can enable this also if you like but it will greatly speed up installation time.
+I have also recently included support for the Elastic X-Pack suite of tools, you can enable this also if you like but it will greatly slow down installation time.
 Don’t worry, you can always run it again later to install it.

 install_elasticsearch_xpack: true install_kibana_xpack: true install_logstash_xpack: true